Softwerkskammer-Linz/SocratesHomepage/content/home/en/open-space.md

 url = "en/open-space"
 anchor = "open-space"

-readmorelink = "Read More: Detailed description, session types, what to expect" lang = "en" groups = ["home"] bannerimage = "/images/2017/working.jpg"
+readmorelink = "Read more about the schedule for the Open Space on Saturday, the sessions, and what to expect" lang = "en" groups = ["home"] bannerimage = "/images/2017/working.jpg"